elaina-hales/startup/README.md

 For this deliverable I built out the structure of my application using HTML.

-- [x] **HTML pages** - I created four HTML pages for structure.
+- [x] **HTML pages** - I created four HTML pages for structure with content.
 They represent the main play page, the score page, the instructions page, and the leaderboard page.
 - [x] **Links** - The play page automatically links to the other pages via a menu item.
 - [x] **Interaction** - I added HTML buttons as placeholders for future interaction.
 Currently, they don't do anything.
 - [x] **Images** - I included an image for the instructions page, but it will need to be updated as I add the CSS and the play page looks different.
 - [x] **DB/Login** - I added an input box and submit button for login, but it doesn't store itself in a database yet.
 - [x] **WebSocket** - I added a leaderboard that represents a hypothetical leaderboard.
 It is a placeholder.
+- [x] **Third Party Service Calls** - I added a placeholder for third party service calls that will check user's answers for validity and retrieve category of the day.